This program is scheduled to be offered again in May 2019.

 Passports are required for every Ohio State education abroad program.
 For many study abroad destinations, passport information is required to apply for an entry visa early as 6 months prior to departure).
 For information about apply for a passport, go to travel.state.gov.

-Students are responsible for paying The Ohio State University tuition plus a program fee $4,822.
+Students are responsible for paying The Ohio State University tuition plus a $TBD program fee.
 The program fee includes lodging, in-country transportation, admission to site visits, program adventures (hikes, kayaking, etc) and some meals.
 It does not cover international airfare, some meals, free day activities, or passports.

 If students withdraw or become ineligible any time eleven days after the acceptance notification, they will be held responsible for a cancellation fee.
 Please refer to OIA's Cancellation Policy.